vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

   - name: ArchiveAndAggregate.pbfx
     url: /assets/2025-10-18/ArchiveAndAggregate.pbfx
 ---
 This article part 5 of our [Hub Flows series](/category/hubflows).
-Today, we'll explain how to handle high-volume transaction data.
+Today, we'll discuss how to handle high-volume transaction data.
 Before continuing, make sure you understand the [basics of the Hub Flows](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html).

 ## Introduction

-Many of the machines and sensors in a warehouse or factory floor produce large amounts of data, continuously.
+Many of the machines and sensors in a warehouse or factory produce large amounts of data, continuously.
 And Peakboard apps often use this data to do different things, such as visualizing the data, providing data insights, or sending a notification when anomalous data is detected.

 ### Data pre-aggregation

 However, applications often do not need or want the raw data from the machines.
 For example, let's say you have a temperature sensor in your warehouse.
 And let's say you have a Peakboard application that outputs the maximum, minimum, and average temperatures of the last 7 days.

 But the temperature sensor generates new data every 6 minutes.
-In that case, it would be annoying if the Peakboard app had to get the raw data and aggregate it itself.
+So the Peakboard app has to get the raw data and aggregate it itself.
 And in the real world, you may have *multiple* Peakboard apps use the same data---and each one would need to independently aggregate the data.
 It would be better if we could provide *pre-aggregated data* for our Peakboard apps.

-So, our first goal is to build a Hub Flow that aggregates raw data, to make it easier for the apps that use the data.
+So, our first goal is to build a Hub Flow that aggregates raw data, to make it easier for apps to consume.

 ### Data archival

 There's another problem that we want to deal with.
-The raw temperature data table will eventually grow quite large, slowing down access speeds.
-And in the real world, there may be multiple apps that query it, multiple times a day.
+Because machines produce so much data, the tables containing the raw data will eventually grow very large, slowing down access speeds.
+And in the real world, there may be multiple apps that query the raw data, multiple times a day.

-But we can't just delete the older data.
-We may need it for long-term analysis, so we want to store it.
+One way to deal with this is to delete old data.
+But what if we want to keep it for archival purposes?
+In that case, we should delete old data from the raw data table, and write it to an archive table.

 So, our second goal is to build a Hub Flow that deletes and archives any data older than 7 days, from the raw temperature data table.
-This keeps the table small, so that queries to it stay fast.
-But, we keep all that deleted data in a separate archival table, so that it's still accessible.
+This keeps the table small, so that queries to it remain fast.
+But, we keep all that deleted data in a separate table, so that it's still accessible.

 ### Temperature sensor